-Key points for better photos
+Tips for taking better photos

 Purpose - What is the purpose of taking the picture?
 What do you want to convey?
+What's the story?

 Expression/Emotion - What does the photograph express?

 Light - Where is it coming from, what quality is it, what colour is it, and what is it doing to your subject?
 Can changing the light improve how the subject looks?